GhHiva/M2PI-mini-project/WhatWeHaveToKnow.md

 ---

-## Example
+### Example

-Suppose the user clicks on a fish.
+Suppose the user clicks on a person.

 SAM identifies:

-* the entire fish region
+* the entire person region
 * object boundaries
 * precise mask